mmolhoek/papirus/README.md

 # papirus

-ruby gem to talk to the PAPiRus display (wip)
+ruby gem to talk to the PAPiRus display

-* it is not working yet. please wait until I finished the first release and update the readme with instructions :)

 ## epaper fuse driver installation instructions (if you have not done that already ::)
 ```bash